- Last updated 28/08/2023

 It's great that you would like to go abroad.
 Turing is a type of funding and not an exchange programme.
 It will fund certain activities including work, study and volunteering that the University organises and advertises.

-Presently we are asking students not request funding from the International Office or colleagues.
-Until the two critical stages above have been completed, we cannot commit funding to students.
-Once all the requirements are in place, Durham University will:
+Presently we are asking students not speculatively request funding from the International Office or colleagues.
+Durham University will:

-No. The Turing Scheme funds education establishements and not individuals.
+No. The DfE, Government, Turing Scheme etc funds education establishments and not individuals.

-In order to recive funding for these eligible activities students will be required to submit certain documentation within strict timeframes (set by Turing rules).
-The preliminary guidance recieved from the government indicates that a failure by students to submit documents in time will mean that they will not receive funding.
-This documentation is likely to entail arrival and departure certification (to provide an audit trail to demonstrate the activity has taken place), however, until the DfE finalises the reporting system and gives UK universities access, we do not know full details of the exact requirements.
-Once known we will notify students and develop a submission portal for them.
+In order to receive funding for these eligible activities students will be required to submit certain documentation within strict timeframes (set by Turing rules).
+Failure by students to submit documents in time will mean that they will not receive funding.
+This documentation is provided by Durham and entails: arrival and departure certification (to provide an audit trail to demonstrate the activity has taken place); learning agreements and a Grant Agreements.
+These are submitted via a portal that the International Office gives to students that are eligible.

 The Turing Scheme is named after pioneering UK war hero and father of modern computing Alan Turing, who studied abroad at Princeton University before going on crack the Enigma code in World War Two.
 Full information on the Turing Scheme can be found at: www.turing-scheme.org.uk.

 Find out more about your work, study and volunteering Global Opportunities at our virtual Global Opportunities Fair on 18/19 October.

 See student stories, pictures from DU undergraduates abroad and keep up to date with the latest opportunities available by following #DUglobalopportunities on social media